matthiasmullie/post-to-email/instructions/2-form.md

 </script>
 ```

 Our service is up and running.
 Our form is ready.
-We're done here; let's start receiving emails!
+We're done here!

+Unless we want to curb spam - [read on for some quick pointers](2-spam.md)!